What is the Process in Creating a Management Plan?

 - Are there any other University faculty, staff, students involved in the company’s activities?

-4. Tips for Developing a Management Plan (RNUA-MP)
+4. Tips for Developing a Management Plan

 - Work with your Unit Executive Officer(s) to draft a management plan.
+Templates are available in the UIC Research COI Help Center.

 5. Proposal Develpment

-For HHS/PHS/NIH sponsored research: To comply with the 2011 Public Health Services (PHS) Regulations, Department of Health and Human Services (HHS) 42 CFR Part 50 and 45 CFR Part 94, on Financial Conflicts of Interest (FCOI), SFI-Disclosure must be completed annually at the time of submission or prior to continuing review on an existing award by all Investigators, which includes any individual responsible for the design, conduct, or reporting of the research, and Senior/Key Research Personnel, which includes any person identified by the University on a grant application, progress report, or other report submitted by the University to the HHS, PHS, or NIH funding agency.
+For HHS/PHS/NIH sponsored research: To comply with the 2011 Public Health Services (PHS) Regulations, Department of Health and Human Services (HHS) 42 CFR Part 50 and 45 CFR Part 94, on Financial Conflicts of Interest (FCOI), Disclosure Profile must be completed annually at the time of submission or prior to continuing review on an existing award by all Investigators, which includes any individual responsible for the design, conduct, or reporting of the research, and Senior/Key Research Personnel, which includes any person identified by the University on a grant application, progress report, or other report submitted by the University to the HHS, PHS, or NIH funding agency.

 HHS/PHS/NIH Investigators and Senior/Key Research Personnel must complete mandatory training on financial conflict of interest.